-- The election of the applicant/participant to use his/her own interpreter should be documented in the case record. - Under no circumstance can someone be denied service due to his/her inability to communicate in English.
+Under no circumstance can someone be denied service due to his/her inability to communicate in English.
 An applicant must always be allowed to file an application.
-If a Worker observes or has reason to believe that an applicant/participant will have or is having difficulty comprehending English during the interview, the Worker must explain the availability of free interpreter services and offer these services to the applicant/participant.
-The Worker should document these events in the case record. - A LESA individual is entitled to bring an interpreter who is at least 18 years of age (this can be a friend or family member).
-Staff must ensure that persons acting as interpreters for LESA individuals understand their obligation to maintain client confidentiality.
+If a Worker observes or has reason to believe that an applicant/participant will have or is having difficulty comprehending English during the interview, the Worker must explain the availability of free interpretation services and offer these services to the applicant/participant.
+The Worker should record these events as either a case comment in the in the Paperless Office System (POS) or on a History Sheet (W-25) that must be scanned and indexed into the electronic case record.

+A LEP individual is entitled to bring an interpreter who is at least 18 years of age (this can be a friend or family member).
+Staff must ensure that persons acting as interpreters for LEP individuals understand their obligation to maintain client confidentiality.
 If an applicant/participant brings a minor to interpret, the Worker must explain that although a minor may be present during the interview, the official interpretation must be conducted by an adult.
 If the applicant/participant wishes to return with his/her own adult interpreter, the Worker must reschedule the appointment and maintain the application filing date.